Hydra (constellation): Deep-sky objects

 M83 (NGC 5236), the Southern Pinwheel Galaxy, is an 8th magnitude face-on spiral galaxy.
 It is easily observed in skies south of 40°N latitude, found by using 1, 2, 3, and 4 Centauri as guide stars.
-It has been host to six supernovae, more than any Messier object.
+It has been host to six supernovae.
 Large amateur telescopes - above 12 inches aperture - reveal its spiral arms, bar, and small, bright nucleus.
 In a medium-sized amateur instrument, around 8 inches in aperture, the spiral arms become visible under good conditions.
 It is not perfectly symmetrical in the eyepiece, rather, the northwest side is flattened and the nucleus has a southwest-to-northeast bar.
 A smaller sister to the Milky Way, it is a grand design spiral galaxy 40,000 light-years across.

 There are many other galaxies located in Hydra.
 NGC 3314, usually delineated as NGC 3314a and NGC 3314b, is a pair of galaxies that appear superimposed, despite the fact that they are not related or interacting in any way.
 The foreground galaxy, NGC 3314a, is at a distance of 140 million light-years, and is a face-on spiral galaxy.
 The background galaxy, NGC 3314b, is an oblique spiral galaxy, and has a nucleus that appears reddened because of NGC 3314a's dusty disk.
 ESO 510-G13 is a warped spiral galaxy located 150 million light-years from Earth.
 Though most galactic disks are flat because of their rate of rotation, their conformation can be changed, as is the case with this galaxy.
 Astronomers speculate that this is due to interactions with other galaxies.
 NGC 5068 may be a member of the M83 group, but its identity is disputed.
 It has a low surface brightness and has a diameter of 4.5 arcminutes.
 It is not perfectly circular, rather, it is elliptical and oriented on a west-northwest/east-southeast axis.
 However, it is of fairly uniform brightness throughout.